Loddon, Norfolk: Industry

 Previous industries included egg packing and corn grinding.
 Loddon also had a gas and brick works.

 Nowadays the north of the town has many boatyards situated on the River Chet.
 These provide yachtsmen and hire boat crews during the season and together with the boat-building and letting yards, make an important contribution to the economy of the town.

 Loddon also has a small industrial area situated at the south of the town.
 Engineering and other industries sited on this industrial estate provide employment for local people.
 However, Express Plastics, one of the major employers has recently moved to Beccles.
 The site is to become a small housing estate.

 A famous East Anglian company Anglian Bus started in Loddon in 1986 before expansion resulted in moving to Beccles.

 The Loddon and District Business Association, which was formed in 2011, represents all businesses in the area both micro and multimillion-pound industry.
 They work together to enhance the community life and ensure that growth increases and the facilities needed in a community of this size are met.

 Tourism

 Today the River Chet is one of the focal points for boating tourism within the southern Broads area and is the only such centre within South Norfolk District.

 Further downriver still can be found Hardley Flood, a good spot for bird watching.

 Village of the Year

 In 2005, Loddon was chosen to represent Norfolk in the National Calor Village of the Year Competition.
 In December 2005 representatives from Loddon, including local business woman Caroline Dwen and Lady Kate Hartland, went to London to the National Presentation Ceremony where the town had won the first prize for the East Region.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Tacolneston TV transmitter.
+Local radio stations are BBC Radio Norfolk, Heart East, Kiss, and Greatest Hits Radio East (formerly Radio Norwich 99.9).
+The town is served by the local newspaper, Beccles & Bungay Journal including the regional newspaper, Eastern Daily Press.